cofoeducistudent/BANYAN-VIDEOS-CORP-C/README.md

 * I am not quite sure of the colour scheme to use yet, as banyan videos left this open-ended, however having seen some of their logo artwork, I will endeavor to use something in a similar style.

-* For e-commerce and commerce aspects,  I will  employ "Stripe-Payment" solution.
-The benefit of this is the security will be strengthened, as user payment credit card (CC)details will be handled completely by the "STRIPE Corporation" and reside within our website architecture.
+* For e-commerce and commerce aspects, I will employ the "Stripe-Payment" solution.
+The benefit of this is that the security will be inherently strengthened, as user payment credit card (CC)details will be handled entirely by the "STRIPE Corporation" and not reside within our website architecture.
+Although the Django framework defaults to an SQL-light database, I will utilise the POSTGRES SQL relational database management system (RMDBS) hosted on Heroku.

+* Banyan videos say that they have a corporate head office (H.O) that will deal with all issues from customers, and therefore it is sufficient to have a contacts page that provides a contact form.

 <hr>